MetaBorgCube/oopsla18-artifact/README.md

 The following claims from the paper are not supported by this
 artifact:

-> "We extend the visual notation of scope graph diagrams with scoped
+> We extend the visual notation of scope graph diagrams with scoped
-> relations, which provides a useful language for explaining patterns
+> relations, which provides a useful language to explain patterns of
-> of names and types in programming languages.
-We also extend the
+> names and types in programming languages.
-> visual notation with unresolved (constraint) nodes for illustrating
-> the resolution process."

 The visual notation that the paper introduces and demonstrates is not a part of Statix or of its output.